Why I started this newsletter (and what it's really about)

 What are we actually optimizing for?

 I live in Saint-Hippolyte, Quebec — a small town north of Montreal, on a lake, surrounded by forest.
-I watch a great blue heron fish the same marsh every morning.
+A great blue heron fishes the same marsh every morning.
 Hummingbirds show up at my feeder every spring like they own the place.
-And I've learned more about presence from those birds than from most books I've read.
+And somewhere between those birds and a lot of hard thinking, I started finding answers.

 More soon.